 It’s reasonable, therefore, to ask for a percentage of that ticket fee as your pay.
 How much should you ask for?
 Some conferences are offering up to 50% of the ticket price as a commission in their affiliate program, so it’s reasonable to ask for that as your fee outright or in an affiliate program if you’ve got a great audience/community.

 Think about the contrast between floor and ceiling in this example.
-If you charged your floor rate of $94.20/hour, even if you billed for an entire day (8 hours) for the conference, you’d only make $753 at your floor billing rate.
-If you got 50% of ticket under your affiliate program (assuming 50 seats at $495/seat), you’d get $12,375.
-That’s a gigantic difference, and it’s why you should look to finding your ceiling as quickly as possible.
+If you charged your floor rate of94.20/hour, even if you billed for an entire day (8 hours) for the conference, you’d only make 753 at your floor billing rate.
+If you got 50% of ticket under your affiliate program (assuming 50 seats at495/seat), you’d get $12,375.
+That’s a gigantic difference, and it’s why you must find your ceiling as quickly as possible.

-In order to develop a fair ceiling rate, you have to know and understand deeply the industries and companies you’re serving so that you know the economic value of the work you’re providing.
+In order to develop a fair ceiling rate, you must know and understand deeply the industries and companies you’re serving so that you know the economic value of the work you’re providing.
 As another example, say you know a particular method for looking at Google Analytics, a way that can instantly increase the ROI of a company by 30%.
 If you know the company’s industry and know that 30% more in their digital marketing ROI is worth X, you can justify charging a percentage of X and explaining how your pricing works.
-In Alan Weiss’ excellent Value-Based Fees book, he recommends a 4:1 ROI fee; for every $4 in new revenue you help a business earn, you keep $1, or 25%.
+In Alan Weiss’ excellent Value-Based Fees book, he recommends a 4:1 ROI fee; for every 4 in new revenue you help a business earn, you keep1, or 25%.

 A third example might be a graphic designer whose work increases website conversion from 2% to 5%.
 What does a 3% increase in conversion mean?
-Well, if the designer understands the companies he works with, he or she can say, “you’ll earn more with my design because my methods improve conversion from 2% to 5%, and that’s worth X to your company in additional revenue, thus my fee is 25% of X’s value over the first year my design will be in operation as long as my design hits 5% conversion.
+Well, if the designer understands the companies they work with, they can say, “you’ll earn more with my design because my methods improve conversion from 2% to 5%, and that’s worth X to your company in additional revenue, thus my fee is 25% of X’s value over the first year my design will be in operation as long as my design hits 5% conversion.
 After that first year, 100% of the increased value will be profit to you“.